CytoidCommunity/Cytoid-wiki/docs/en/charting/tools/cylheim.md

 next: "../cytoid/packing.md#packing-by-using-cylheim"
 ---

+# Charting with Cylheim

-# Getting binaries and running Cylheim
+## Getting binaries and running Cylheim

 1. Go to Cylheim's repository on [GitHub](https://github.com/Horiztar/Cylheim-Windows/) or **download via the [Microsoft Store](https://www.microsoft.com/store/apps/9PCCZSWG973K)(Windows 10/11 only) (Recommended)**.

 > If you downloaded Cylheim via the Microsoft Store, skip to step 4.

-2. Look at the Right Sidebar, click on *Releases*.
+2. Look at the Right Sidebar, click on [**Releases**](https://github.com/Horiztar/Cylheim-Windows/releases).

-3. Download the installer depending on your architecture.
+3. Download the installer depending on your architecture, run it, and follow the on-screen steps to install Cylheim.

 ::: warning NOTICE!